 Once your application is complete, it will take approximately 8 to 12 weeks for it to be submitted to the Admissions Committee.

 The Admission to Practice Committee reviews all files of individuals who have completed their undergraduate degree outside of Quebec and renders a decision.
 This decision indicates whether you have partial or total equivalence.
-Depending on the case, you may be required to complete some training or educational activities (admission exams or training, depending on the deficiencies identified) to obtain your full equivalence.
+Depending on the case, you may be required to complete some training or educational activities (admission exams or training, depending on the gaps that were identified) to obtain your full equivalence.
 In all cases, refer to the decision rendered in your file, as it contains all the necessary information.

-Individuals with a degree in an engineering-related field go through the same steps to become an engineer as those who have an engineering degree, except they will need to provide more documentation upon admission.
+Those with a degree in an engineering-related field go through the same steps to become an engineer as those who have an engineering degree, except they will need to provide more documentation upon admission.
 Here are the documents you will need to submit: